Tax loss selling for Australian investors

 Disclaimer: The below article is for informational purposes only and does not constitute a specific product recommendation, or taxation or financial advice and should not be relied upon as such.
 While we use reasonable endeavours to keep the information up-to-date, we make no representation that any information is accurate or up-to-date.
 If you choose to make use of the content in this article, you do so at your own risk.
 To the extent permitted by law, we do not assume any responsibility or liability arising from or connected with your use or reliance on the content on our site.
 Please check with your adviser or accountant to obtain the correct advice for your situation.

-Tax loss selling is a strategy that investors can leverage to minimise their net capital gains during a financial year for tax purposes.
-While tax loss selling can be used at any time, it is most often implemented in the lead up to the end of each financial year.
-This makes June a particularly good time to review your investment portfolio and decide whether to leverage a tax loss selling strategy to help offset any capital gains you incurred for the year.
+Tax loss selling is a strategy that you can leverage to minimise your net capital gains earned over the financial year and reduce your income tax.
+While tax loss selling can be used at any time, it is most useful in the lead up to the end of each financial year, when you have a clearer picture of your overall capital gains or losses for the year.
+This makes June a particularly good time to review your investment portfolio and decide whether you could benefit from using this strategy to help offset your capital gains.

 This article will cover: